 - Bake in the oven for 10 minutes.
-If you have a boiler, boil for 3 more minutes until lightly golden brown.
-If you don’t have a boiler, turn up the heat to 450˚F (230˚C) and cook for 5 more minutes until lightly golden brown.
+If you have a broiler, broil for 3 more minutes until lightly golden brown.
+If you don’t have a broiler, turn up the heat to 450˚F (230˚C) and cook for 5 more minutes until lightly golden brown.

 - While the sushi is baking, cut the sheets of nori into smaller squares.